kwindla/qwen3-baseten/README.md

-# Simple Chatbot for Pipecat Cloud
+# Qwen 3 Chatbot: Baseten inference, Pipecat Cloud, Vercel

-This project demonstrates how to build a complete Pipecat AI agent application with both client and server components.
-It includes a Next.js client for interacting with a Pipecat AI bot server through Daily.co's WebRTC transport.
+Simple chatbot with an SGLang/Baseten processor in `server/baseten_llm_hack.py`.
+Also includes a Next.js client for interacting with a bot server through Daily.co's WebRTC transport.
+Deployable to Pipecat Cloud and Vercel.

 <img src="image.png" width="420px">